Tight Guarantees for Cut-Relative Survivable Network Design via a Decomposition Technique: Properties of the decomposition in Theorem

 The other direction is more tricky.
+Any small-$(f,G)$-cut $\scut$ must be a union of leaf-sets, because if $\scut\cap V_i, V_i-\scut$ are both non-empty for some leaf-set $V_i$, then Lemma~\ref{decomptree} (c) implies that there is some small-$(f_i,\gs[{V_i}])$-cut, which contradicts that $(f_i,V_i)$ is a leaf of the canonical decomposition tree.
 Since $F\supseteq\bigcup_{i\in[k]}\dt_G(V_i)$, we can focus on sets that are not a union of leaf-sets, and hence are not small-$(f,G)$-cuts.
 Recall that we say that two sets $A, B$ cross if $A-B, A\cap B$ and $B-A$ are all non-empty.
 Suppose $S\sse V$ crosses some $r$ leaf sets.
-Similar to the proof of Lemma~\ref{main-redn}, one potential approach would be to utilize the weak supermodularity of $\defc_{f,F}$ to move to sets that cross fewer leaf sets, and thereby use induction on $r$ to establish that $\defc_{f,F}(S)\leq 0$. {\em There are some subtle issues that arise here that we want to highlight.}
+Similar to the proof of Lemma~\ref{main-redn}, one potential approach would be to utilize the weak supermodularity of $\defc_{f,F}$ to move to sets that cross fewer leaf sets, and thereby use induction on $r$ to establish that $\defc_{f,F}(S)\leq 0$. {\em There are some subtle issues that arise here.}